 It is understandable that existing plans seek to test out new ways of working in tandem with each other to learn more about how to implement whole-system reforms successfully.
 In its Stable Homes, Built on Love consultation response, the previous Government said it was “proposing to develop the pathfinders on an incremental basis, with certain elements that we’d need to see as a minimum now and an expectation that the pathfinder would expand its remit in future after we have tested and evaluated the concept”.

+However, this is unlikely to provide sufficient clarity for other local authorities who want to pioneer new ways of working today.
+Longer-term expectations around funding, timescales and accompanying points of assessment to stop, scale or adjust pilot activity were missing from the consultation response and from the National Kinship Care Strategy.
 It is also important that kinship carers who have taken steps towards permanence through securing a special guardianship order, for example, aren’t ‘locked out’ of potential support through a Family Network Support Package if their assessed needs determine this is the only way to offer the level of support required and where there is a risk the child would otherwise go into care.

 What should happen next